wannoye/UC-Enrollment-Samples/README.md

 ## "endpoint_audit.sh" Bash Script:

-Bash script created for auditing Cisco video endpoints before enrollment.
+Script created for auditing Cisco video endpoints before enrollment.
 Script status is printed to the terminal, output data is parsed and saved in a .csv file.
 The following checks are performed:
  - Confirm Hostname & IP